-2. Try exercising your brain – Don’t just sit in the dentists chair thinking about nothing or worse still imagining what might happen but use the time effectively by thinking about something that will tax your brain.
-Why not have brain puzzle already prepared or perhaps you’d prefer to think about planning your next holiday or a home improvement.
-Whatever you do make sure you have something to occupy your mind other than what is going on…
+- Try exercising your brain – Don’t just sit in the dentist’s chair imagining what might happen, but use the time effectively by thinking about something that will tax your brain.
+Why not have a brain puzzle already prepared, or perhaps you’d prefer to think about planning your next holiday or a home improvement.
+Whatever you do, make sure you have something to occupy your mind other than what is going on.

-3. You are in control – It is important that you let your dentists know how you will signal that you want them to stop now because you need a break before the dental treatment can start again.
+- Remember, you are in control – It is important that you let your dentist know how you will signal that you want them to stop now because you need a break before the dental treatment can start again.
 The mere fact that you can now control the situation often helps reduce anxiety and makes the treatment more bearable.

-4. Music can help – A personal stereo that allows you to play your own choice of music or a talking book can help distract your mind and hide the sound of treatment.
+- Listen to music – Pop in those earbuds and listen to your music of choice or a book to help distract your mind and hide the sound of treatment.

-Most importantly speak to your dentist and explain any fears and concerns you may have about your treatment, a good dentist will be able to empathize with your feelings and by carefully explaining what they are about to do and how, it will go a long way to resolving your issues without the need for any other technique, you may even find yourself looking forward to next visit???
+People can manage their dental anxiety or phobia in a number of ways.
+It is important to speak to your dentist and explain any fears and concerns you may have about your treatment—a good dentist will be able to empathize with your feelings and work with you to tailor a treatment plan for you.
+By carefully explaining what they are about to do and how, it will go a long way to resolving your issues without the need for any other technique, you may even find yourself looking forward to your next visit!